Information-Based Trading: Deterministic trading time

 Then if we take into account the fact that $\mathcal F^B_t \subset \mathcal F^A_t$ and hence that $S^{B}_t$ is $\mathcal F^A_t$-measurable, as are the two indicator functions in the expression above, it follows by use of \eqref{eq: S^A}, \eqref{eq: S^B}, \eqref{value at time 0}, \eqref{inequality on payoff} and the tower property that

-which gives us a strictly positive lower bound on the value of Trader $A$'s position, providing that at least one of the two indicator functions takes the value unity on a set that is not of measure zero, which is the condition that the model is non-trivial. \end{proof} The intuition behind this is that if the information available to $A$ is only marginally better than that available to $B$, then their mid-prices will not tend to diverge much, and the probability of a trade occurring will be relatively low; whereas if the information available to $A$ is of better quality, then the prices will tend more to diverge, and hence the probability of a trade occurring will be higher, and the price at which the trade occurs will tend to be more advantageous to $A$ than $B$. {\bf Scenario 2}.
-Continuing with a deterministic trading time, we remark that in the situation where $A$ is a tier-1 trader and $B$ is a tier-0 trader (only having knowledge of the \emph {a priori} distribution of $X$) one can work out the lower bound on Trader $A$'s position exactly if we use the model of Section 1 when the payout is that of a defaultable discount bond, thus allowing for an explicit realization of the effects of the spread and the flow rate on the profitability of the informed trader's market activity.
+which gives us a strictly positive lower bound on the value of Trader $A$'s position, providing that at least one of the two indicator functions takes the value unity on a set that is not of measure zero, which is the condition that the model is non-trivial. \end{proof} The idea of the proof of Proposition 4 is deceptively simple.
+We only require that $S^{B}_t$ should be $\mathcal F^A_t$-measurable.
+If the information available to $A$ is marginally better than that available to $B$, then their mid-prices will not tend to diverge much, and the probability of a trade occurring will be relatively low; whereas if the information available to $A$ is of significantly better quality, then the prices will tend more to diverge, and hence the probability of a trade occurring will be higher, and the price at which the trade occurs will tend to be more advantageous to $A$ than $B$.
+It should be emphasized that in setting the trading time to be a fixed time $t$ we are not suggesting that such a scenario is representative of the way in which real trades are carried out.
+The point is rather that under that simplifying assumption we are able to identify how Trader $A$ can take advantage of his informational superiority.
+By stripping away some of the clutter associated with more realistic trading scenarios, we can focus on the mathematical principle that allows the informationally superior trader to succeed.
+Of course, we must check that the advantage is not spoiled in the setting of more elaborate trading scenarios, and this is what we do in subsequent examples.
+We observe that the value of Trader $A$'s position at the beginning of the trading session is strictly positive.
+This means that he can in principle {\it monetize} his advantage by selling off some or all of his stake in the eventual outcome of the trading session to a third party at the market price given by \eqref{value at time 0}.
+The fact that such a monetization is feasible is what we mean by statistical arbitrage.
+There is no guarantee that in any particular trading session Trader $A$ will prevail. {\bf Scenario 2}.
+Continuing with a deterministic trading time, we remark that in the situation where $A$ is a tier-1 trader and $B$ is a tier-0 trader (only having knowledge of the \emph {a priori} distribution of $X$) one can work out the lower bound on Trader $A$'s position exactly if we use the model of Section 2 when the payout is that of a defaultable discount bond, thus allowing for an explicit realization of the effects of the spread and the flow rate on the profitability of the informed trader's market activity.
 In the case of a defaultable discount bond with no recovery we assume that $X$ takes the values $1$ (no default) and $0$ (default) with probabilities $p$ and $1-p$ respectively.
 Then the mid-prices made by the two traders are given by

 A straightforward calculation shows that

 and

 The indicator function in \eqref{eq: second indicator} is able to take the value unity only if $ \phi^2 p < 1$.
 This is because under Scenario 2 a trade can take place where Trader $A$ is a buyer only if this condition is satisfied.
 Otherwise Trader $A$ can only be a seller.
 In the following we let $N: \mathbb R \to [0,1]$ denote the standard normal distribution function.